The Miraculous: Release and promotion

 The Miraculous was released on 13 November 2015 by von Hausswolff's record label Pomperipossa Records in Scandinavia; City Slang and Other Music released it the same day in North America and the rest of Europe, respectively.
 Nevertheless, British magazine Fact had the album available for streaming on 6 November 2015.
 The album's lead single, "Come Wander With Me / Deliverance" was released on 19 August 2015.
 The accompanying music video was released on 28 September 2016, one year after the single's release.

 "Evocation" was released as the album's second single along with its music video on 13 October 2015.
 The third and final single "An Oath" arrived on 29 October 2015.
 Von Hausswolff and guitarist Vento recorded a live session for "Stranger", which was uploaded to the singer's YouTube channel on 2 December 2015.
 To promote the album, von Hausswolff embarked on a tour that visited Europe in December 2015.
-In October 2016, she was an opening act in support of experimental rock band Swans's Europe tour.
+In October 2016, she was an opening act in support of experimental rock band Swans' Europe tour.

 The black and white artwork for The Miraculous was shot by Anders Nydam in an abandoned house in Sweden's forests.
 Even though he was skeptical about visiting the location, von Hausswolff convinced him to do it.
 After shooting the cover with an analog camera, Nydam chose a photograph that he "freaked out" because he felt it represents the album's concept.
 Critics perceived the artwork to be inspired by nightmares because of von Hausswolff's faceless picture.
 The singer also made copper etchings for the packaging of the album.